GreatTaku/Discord-Bot-Examples/async/README.rst

 Exploring examples
 ==================

-The recommended order to learn examples are numbered below, starting with ``introduction.py``.
+The recommended order to learn examples are numbered below under *Examples Index*, starting with ``introduction.py``.
+If something hadn't be documented, it's probably documented in an example previous to it, I try not to be annoying so I only document the same thing **once**.

 If you only want to read the code and nothing else, there is a copy of every file without comments in the ``no_comments`` directory.